Shahul7813/E-Commerce-Dashboard/README.md

 **Acknowledgments**

-We hope this dashboard provides valuable insights for Madhav Store's online sales strategy.
+We hope this dashboard provides valuable insights for Hameed's online sales strategy.
 Feel free to explore the visualizations and use the interactive features to gain a deeper understanding of the data.
 Happy analyzing!